-The topic of discounting massage services has come up recently in a couple of Facebook groups I’m a member of (Massage Success Group being one of them).
+The topic of discounting massage services has come up recently in a couple of Facebook groups I’m a member of.
 It seems there are two main camps: those who never discount and those who do so freely.
 Since I believe there are many ways to have a successful practice, the question isn’t whether you discount or not but WHY you do what you do.

 I absolutely respect providers who never discount their services.
 Sometimes, though, this strategy can backfire and create lack instead of abundance.
 As long as your philosophy feeds your soul and your business is successful, then all is well.
 If not, consider:

 - If it comes from a fear of being perceived as unskilled or unprofessional.

 - If you’re afraid of being taken advantage of.

 - If you’re seeking a certain demographic only to find it’s not a good fit.

 Discounting freely can also be a detriment, especially if it comes from:

 - A lack of self-worth.

 - Fear you won’t have enough clients if you charge too much.

 - A competitive attitude toward other massage therapists.